Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 Combined, the healing team brings over 100 years of experience into every ceremony.
 You can learn more about each healer’s story on our team page.

 Both centers bring genuine expertise to this work.
-One offers a formal ceremonial structure with clear boundaries between healers and guests, supported by Western facilitators as cultural interpreters.
-The other grounds its authority in the depth and continuity of family lineage, with shamans integrated into every aspect of the guest experience.
+The Temple grounds its authority in an equal balance of advanced female and male healers and a deep bench of facilitators trained in the tradition.
+Arkana grounds its authority in the depth and continuity of family lineage, with Shipibo healers integrated into every part of the guest experience.
+Both honor and practice the Shipibo tradition.

 Ceremonies, Medicines, and the Healing Philosophy